 Tasty Thunder Bay

 We straggled into Thunder Bay that evening.
-It's a great place to eat; before we left, we also hit the Maltese Grocery and La Dolce Vita bakery for Italian deli and baked goods and had the famous pancakes at the Hoito, in the Finnish neighborhood.
+It's a great place to eat; we stopped at the Maltese Grocery's deli, in the Italian neighborhood, and had the famous pancakes at the Hoito, in the Finnish neighborhood.

 And of course we visited Historic Fort William, a reconstructed North West Co. fur post where living-history interpreters re-create 1815, often in dramatic vignettes that involve the conflicts that often arose.

 In fact, we stayed until it closed, only then driving over to see famed Kakabeka Falls.

 Then it was back over the border.
 We stopped to see the new visitors center at Grand Portage National Monument, a re-creation of the British-owned North West post that had to be moved to Fort William in 1803.